flenniken/collections/readme.md

 https://flenniken.net/collections/index.html

-* click on the share icon at the bottom center of the screen
+* touch the share icon at the bottom center of the screen
-* scroll up and select “Add to Home screen” and click add
+* scroll up and select “Add to Home screen” and touch add

 [![icon](dist/icons/icon-32.png)](#)